MLB playoff picture, standings, postseason odds...

 - News Article

-MLB playoff picture, standings, postseason odds: Yankees fall behind Blue Jays, Red Sox in AL wild card race - CBSSports.com
+MLB playoff picture, standings, postseason odds: Yankees retake spot over Blue Jays in AL wild card race - CBSSports.com

 The postseason starts Oct.
 5; what will the MLB playoff field look like?